MpokiAbel/uarts_and_interrupts/README.md

 # GIT BRANCHES
-There are three branches i worked on which are: master,week1 and week2. master branch contains the most recent work,week2 contains the work for week 2 and week1 contains work only for the first part regarding the console.
+There are three branches i worked on which are: master,week1 and week2. master branch contains the most recent work which is to be marked, week2 contains the work for week 2 and week1 contains work only for the first part regarding the console.

 # How to compile
 Enter "make run" to run the program in the arm.boot directory and